Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/README.md

 ### Distribution Policy
 A Distribution Policy represents a configuration set that governs how jobs in a queue are distributed to workers registered with that queue.
-This configuration includes how long an Offer is valid before it expires and the dsitribution mode, which define the order in which workers are picked when there are multiple available.
+This configuration includes how long an Offer is valid before it expires and the distribution mode, which define the order in which workers are picked when there are multiple available.

 #### Distribution Mode
 The 3 types of modes are